xcp-ng/xcp-ng-org/docs/storage/storage.md

 :::warning
 **Software RAID storage integration is offered as-is** and does not come with official support.

-We do not provide support for issues resulting from the choice of software RAID.
+We do not provide support for issues resulting from the choice of software RAID for storage repositories.
 :::

 ### NFS